Qovery/documentation/website/guides/getting-started/adding-a-database.md

 <li>

 ### Connect
 Now, we need to connect our application to our database.
-The credentials (URI, Username, Password ...) are available through [environment variables][docs.environment-variables].
+The credentials (URI, Username, Password ...) are available through [environment variables][docs.environment-variable].
 They are injected by Qovery when your application runs.

 First, we need to list all the environment variables available for our application: